stephen010x/avr-env/README.md

 ## What is it?
 This project was originally an assignment for an embedded systems class.
 The assignment was originally suppose to be written in C/C++.
-But I felt that an extra challenge was needed, and decided to do this assignment from scratch using only AVR Assembly, without the help from any of the Arduino libraries or backend.
+But I felt that an extra challenge was needed, and decided to do this assignment from scratch using only AVR Assembly, without the help from any of the Arduino Libraries or the Arduino ARV Core.
 In order to achieve this project, The AVR interrupt table had to be written from scratch, neccissary interrupts had to be written from scratch, and it all had to be done in AVR Assembly code.
 And then finally flashed using [avrdude](https://github.com/avrdudes/avrdude).

 This project was also my excuse to learn AVR assembly in the first place.
 The process of learning AVR assembly, learning the runtime and reset and interrupt behavior of the ATmega processor, and writing the runtime environment alongside the main program code for this assignment took about 5 days.